-Join Richard Harrington for an in-depth discussion in this video Evaluating the shot, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Evaluating the shot, part of Time-Lapse Video: Shooting From a Window.

 …Let's take a look at the results we got from that export in Photoshop.…Remember, we'd used keyframes to put a slow transition in, a push on…the shot, as well as smoothly transition from the nighttime to daytime shot.…I'm really curious how that transition looks.…I might want to tweak it a bit by lengthening up the keyframes.…But, all in all, it should be pretty cool.…Here's the finished movie.…Now with all those different lighting conditions going on in…Vegas a little bit of flicker is going to be normal.…And there was a small bump there where…I actually touched the curtain in the morning to…check on the camera, so there's the danger of…actually touching the shooting environment, but it's not bad.…